RemusCM/Mind-Map-App/README.md

 docker-compose run --rm app sh -c "coverage run manage.py test && coverage report"
 ```

 Otherwise, you can also run the Test and Lint workflow on the Actions tab.
-Make sure to run it on the
-devStringRelatedField branch.

 ## Points to improve
 Remove unnecessary branches.